quantophile/blog/mathsummaries/content/post/c++_in_practice-part-1.md

 Greetings from d!
 ```

 When you specify a function as `virtual` in a base class, you indicate to the compiler that you want dynamic binding for function calls in any class that's derived from this base class.
-A function that you specifyn as `virtual` in the base class will be `virtual` in all classes that directly or indirectly derive from the base class.
+A function that you specify as `virtual` in the base class will be `virtual` in all classes that directly or indirectly derive from the base class.
 This is the case, whether or not you specify the function as `virtual` in the derived class.

 The call to a virtual function using an **object** is always resolved statically.
 You only get dybamic resolution of calls to virtual functions through a pointer or a reference.
 Consider the below code snippet: